 1. Perform a Visual Inspection

-In this case, the best thing to do is replace the entire CV axle assembly to avoid axle failure.
+In this instance, the most appropriate suggestion is to completely replace the entire CV axle assembly in order to mitigate any issues with the axle.

 2. Go for a Test Drive

-If you can’t see anything wrong with the axle joints and boots, the next thing to do is drive the vehicle in a parking lot.
-Start by reversing the vehicle, turning the steering wheel to one side, and driving backward in a circle.
+If all the axle joints and boots seem to be intact, the next course of action is to test drive the vehicle in a parking lot.
+To begin, reverse the car while turning the steering wheel to a particular side and then drive in a circular motion towards the rear.

 CV Joint Replacement Cost